ngthu003/recovering_first_vertices/README.md

 ***

-For the complete __ReadMe__, please go to [Github Readme](https://github.com/thn003/recovering_first_vertices/blob/master/Github%20Readme.ipynb), which is a rendered ipynb file.
+For the complete __ReadMe__, please go to [Github Readme](https://github.com/thn003/recovering_first_vertices/blob/master/Github%20Readme.ipynb), which is a rendered ipynb file which has enhanced support for displaying math and figures.

 ***